 Our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
-On April 19, 2007 the closing bid and asked prices for one share of our common stock were \$.591 and \$.599, respectively, as reported by the OTC Bulletin Board website.
+On April 2, 2007 the closing bid and ask prices for one share of our common stock is quoted on the OTC Bulletin Board under the symbol "CEMI."
+On April 2, 2007 the closing bid and ask prices for one share of our common stock were \$.64 and \$.65, respectively, as reported by the OTC Bulletin Board website.
 These over-the-counter quotations reflect inter-dealer prices, without retail mark-up, mark-down or commission and may not necessarily represent actual transactions.